mattia-toffolon/Trusted-List-Navigation/README.md

 Here it is described in few steps how to run this application and how to properly use it.
 ### Prerequisites
 1. Your environment must have a **Java VM** installed, if it haven't it you can download it from [here](https://www.oracle.com/java/technologies/downloads/).
-2. Your system must have an internet connection (:memo: **Note:** be aware that the response time of this application depends by the connection data-rate)
+2. Your system must have an internet connection (:memo: **Note:** be aware that the response time of this application depends on the connection data-rate)
 3. You must have this repository on your local sistem.
 There are two ways to achieve that:
     - Clone it on your system moving in your preferred local folder and entering in your terminal `$ git clone https://github.com/mattia-toffolon/Trusted-List-Navigation.git` (you must have git installed).
     - Or download it as zip from the green button on the top right of this page, unzip and open the unzipped folder (no additional software required).